- 01 Can a Crashed Hard Drive Be Recovered

 Note that if you followed all the above steps but it turned out the hard drive is still inaccessible, you may turn to EaseUS Data Recovery Wizard for help.

 Option 2.
-Recover Data from Inaccessible Dead Laptop Hard Drive on New PC
+How to Get Data from Hard Drive of Dead Laptop on New PC

 You can simply use the software to scan and find all data from the inaccessible drive: